vmware-tanzu/community-edition/addons/packages/cert-manager/1.1.0/README.md

 | Value | Required/Optional | Description |
 |-------|-------------------|-------------|
 | `namespace` | Optional | The namespace in which to deploy cert-manager. |

-## Usage Example

-This walkthrough guides you through using cert-manager...